Something went wrong

 15.6M1.1M

-With 664,748,714.28 gallons of oil delivered to Clinton households during this past winter, the Clinton community depends on its 24 oil companies to keep their oil tanks full.
-Oil delivery can be summed up in two steps: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
+With 664,748,714.28 gallons of oil delivered to Clinton residences last winter, the Clinton community relies on its 24 oil companies when temperatures dip.
+Oil delivery is a two step process: First, an oil truck picks up oil at the nearest bulk fuel terminal (also known as a “rack”).
 In the case of Clinton, two of the closest terminals are Sprague in Bridgeport, CT and N.h.term in New Haven, CT.
-Then, the truck delivers the number two heating oil to residences and companies throughout Clinton and the surrounding area.
+Then, the truck delivers the fuel oil to homes and businesses throughout Clinton and the surrounding vicinity.